-Christine Leahy is the Manager for the University Language Programme (ULP) and German Subject Co-ordinator for the ULP.
+Dr Christine Leahy is the Manager for the University Language Programme (ULP) and German Subject Leader for the ULP.
 She teaches German for advanced learners and contributes to the MA course in English Language Teaching.
-Christine is a Fellow of the Higher Education Academy.
+Christine is a Senior Fellow of the Higher Education Academy.

 Christine’s research interests concentrate on language learning and technology.